bbatsov/batsov.com/_posts/2011-06-14-linux-desktop-part-2.markdown

 issues.
 While I abhor some Linux drivers I've never ever blamed the authors of open source drivers.
 Here's why:

-The year and a half I've spent writing Linux drivers for a proprietary Austrian company was some of the hardest time in my professional career.
+The year and a half I've spent writing Linux drivers for proprietary devices created by an Austrian company, was some of the hardest time in my professional career.
 Writing drivers is fairly hard task for two reasons - you have to have very intimate knowledge of the hardware at hand and you have to write very safe code (and carefully test it), because otherwise you might bring the whole